-However, thanks to technological advances, such as thermal breaks and
+Wrong, the experts say.
+Thanks to technological advances, such as thermal

-high-performance glass, these systems can and are being used in every
+breaks and high-performance glass, these systems can and are being used

-LaCantina is a manufacturer of folding doors that started in Australia
+LaCantina Doors in Vista, Calif., is a manufacturer of folding doors that

-says they do much of their work in Southern California, and are starting
+do much of their work in Southern California, and are starting to expand

 “[You see these systems on] every corner in Australia.
 There are no geographic

 constraints,” he says pointing out how common they are, even in typically